-We've surveyed 3,745 people to calculate customer scores for big-name bathroom companies such as B&Q, Homebase, Ideal Standard, Roca, Soak, Victoria Plum and Wickes.
+We've surveyed 6,732 people to calculate customer scores for big-name bathroom companies such as B&Q, Homebase, Ikea, Roca, Victoria Plum, Villeroy & Boch and Wickes.

 We asked questions and calculated scores and ratings for two key aspects of buying a bathroom:

 Some fared better than others.
-The top well-known bathroom retailer gained a customer score of 80%; the poorest performer got just 58%
+The top, well-known bathroom retailer gained a customer score of 84%; the poorest performer got just 64%

-Meanwhile the top-scoring bathroom brand achieved an impressive 89% for its products, while the one at the bottom propped up the table with 61%.
+The top-scoring bathroom brands achieved an impressive 87% for their products, while the brand at the bottom of the table got just 65%.

 Which? overall customer scores are based on how satisfied customers are with their experience with the bathroom shop overall and whether or not they'd recommend it.